 The Chair welcomed new members Councillors Tony Hames and Tony Wallis, representing Wakefield Council, to the committee.

 Resolved: That the report be noted.

-6. Chair's comments and update
+6. Chair's update and comments

 The Committee received a verbal update from the Chair on his activity since the last meeting and a number of matters, including: